Tel: (805) 350-0517

 Couples therapy, also known as marriage counseling or couples counseling, is a form of therapy that focuses on improving communication and resolving conflicts within romantic relationships.
 In couples therapy, partners work together with a trained therapist to address issues such as communication problems, trust issues, intimacy issues, and conflicts over finances or parenting.
 The goal of couples therapy is to help partners strengthen their relationship, rebuild trust, and develop healthier ways of relating to each other.
 One of the primary benefits of couples therapy is the opportunity for partners to improve their communication skills.
 Through guided conversations with a therapist, couples can learn effective communication techniques, such as active listening and expressing emotions in a constructive manner.
 Improved communication can help couples better understand each other's needs and perspectives, leading to greater empathy and connection.
 Additionally, couples therapy provides a safe and neutral space for partners to address underlying issues and work through conflicts in a constructive way.
 By exploring the root causes of their problems and learning to resolve conflicts respectfully, couples can rebuild trust, deepen intimacy, and strengthen their relationship bonds.
 Overall, couples therapy offers partners the opportunity to create a more fulfilling and satisfying relationship built on mutual respect, understanding, and love.

-Group Therapy
+Family Therapy